 Timely identification of attack paths enables proactive mitigation of threats before damage takes place.
 Nevertheless, manual processes cannot always provide the proactivity, fast response, or real-time mitigation required to deal with modern threats and threat actors, and constantly growing and dynamic network structure.
 An automated and efficient threat identification, characterization, and mitigation process is critical to every organization's cybersecurity infrastructure.

-The existing literature proposes various approaches based on attack graphs and attack trees that assess the interdependencies between vulnerabilities and the potential impact of exploitation~\cite{byres, mcqueen, wang2013, AWAN2016}.
-While these techniques provide a systematic perspective on potential threat scenarios in networks, their effectiveness is constrained by their inability to dynamically adapt to changes in the network structure, thus requiring the re-evaluation of the entire process.
+The existing literature proposes various approaches based on attack graphs/attack trees that assess the dependencies between vulnerabilities and the potential impact of exploitation~\cite{byres, mcqueen, AWAN2016}.
+While these techniques provide a systematic perspective on potential threat scenarios, their effectiveness is constrained by their inability to dynamically adapt to changes in the network structure, thus requiring the re-evaluation of the entire process.

 Several approaches based on deep learning (DL) have been proposed in the literature~\cite{DL_vul1, dl_vul2, dl_vul3} to address this issue.
 For such models, network structure information is not learned, unlike Graph Neural Networks (GNN), but rather provided as input to the DL models.
 Consequently, the structure-based input must be re-generated every time there is a change in the network structure.
 This can potentially necessitate the entire DL models to be retrained, causing additional computational overhead.